sherwinchiu/submission-server/exercise-scripts/week2/week2-tests.md

 Good job on getting a B!

 What was your grade?
 68
-You got a C, work a bit harder!
+You got a C!

 What was your grade?
 58
 You got a D.

 What was your grade?
 34
-Unfortunately, you got a F. Try again, you can do it!
+Unfortunately, you got a F.
 ```

 ## Question 4

 ### Working with ASCII

 User will ask for a character.
 Then, output if the character is a number, a special character, a lowercase letter or uppercase letter.
 You will have to use an ASCII table for this!
 You can worry about the decimal range of the ASCII table from 33 to 126, inclusive (meaning include 33 and 126).
+Use else-if statements.

 ```
 What is your character? ?